Wednesday’s Transactions, Writethru | Federal News Network

 LOS ANGELES DODGERS — Activated RHP Walker Buehler from the 10-day IL.
 Optioned LHP Scott Alexander to alternate training site.

 MIAMI MARLINS — Place RHP Elieser Hernandez on the 10-day IL.
-Recalled INF Eddy Alvarez for the alternate training site.
+Recalled INF Eddy Alvarez from alternate training site.

-NEW YORK METS — Activated C Robinson Chirinos, INF Todd Frazier and Miguel Castro.
-Optioned RHP Ariel Jurado, C Ali Sanchez and RHP Franklyn Kilome to the alternate training site.
+NEW YORK METS — Activated C Robinson Chirinos, INF Todd Frazier and RHP Miguel Castro.
+Optioned RHPs Ariel Jurado, RHP Franklyn Kilome and C Ali Sanchez to alternate training site.

 PITTSBURGH PIRATES — Activated RHP Joe Musgrove for 10-day IL.
 Activated OF Bryan Reynolds from paternity list.
 Optioned INF/OF Jose Osuna.
 Designated RHP Carson Fulmer to the alternate training site.